 - i.
 Possession or use of a Weapon, as defined in this Code, on School Property or at a School Function. - j.
 Violation of Dress Code. - k.
 Failure to comply with the directions of a teacher, administrator or other school employee. - 1.
 Engaging in acts of harassment/bullying or sexual harassment as defined in the district's policies. - m.
 Using in either words, clothing, or signs, profane, lewd, vulgar, abusive language or words which may incite or offend another person; or constitute a health and safety hazard (including but not limited to clothing that promotes the sale or use of alcohol, Tobacco Products and/or Prohibited Substances) or a substantial disruption or material interference with the mission, work or discipline of the school community. - n.
 Selling, exchanging, using or possessing obscene material. - o.
 Lateness for, missing or leaving school or class without permission or an excuse given by a faculty member. - p.
 Any willful act which disrupts the normal operation of the school community. - q.
 Unacceptable classroom behavior including being disrespectful to a teacher or staff member or inappropriate talking in class. - r.
 Unacceptable bus behavior including not staying seated, throwing objects, excessive loudness or other activities that distract the driver of the bus. - s.
 Public displays of affection. - t.
 Gambling. - Vandalism of school property or the personal property of a teacher, administrator, staff member, student or any person lawfully on district property. - v.
+Unauthorized use of internet-enabled devices in violation of Board Policy or unauthorized or inappropriate use of any other personal electronic devices.
+(Please note that, notwithstanding any other provision of this Code of District policy, no student shall be suspended if the sole ground for suspension is that the student accessed an internet-enabled device in violation of Board policy.)

+wv.
 In addition to the preceding standards of conduct, the District prohibits harassment/bullying and/or discrimination as defined in this Code, against any student by staff members or students.
 Such conduct may include but is not limited to, conduct that creates a hostile environment by conduct (with or without physical conduct) or verbal statements, intimidation, or abuse.